stevealbertwong/stevealbertwong.github.io/_posts/2018-1-5-Linear-Programming.md

 <img src="/assets/LP_1/linear-regression-geometric-3.png" height="400">
 </div>

-Least squares approximation in fitting the closest line is clearest application of convex optimization.
+Least squares projection approximation, also known as linear regression, is clearest application of convex optimization.
 In linear regression, Ax = b has no solution because of more equations than unknowns.
 The matix has more rows than columns.
 We could compute such optimization from both linear algebra and calculas perspective.